deploymentking/efk/README.md

 Simply uncomment the desired class.

 #### Changing the td-agent configuration
-To try out different configuration options simply change the `FLUENTD_CONF` setting in the docker-compose environment section and then rebuild the stack
+To try out different configuration options simply change the `FLUENTD_CONF` setting in the `via-td-agent/docker-compose.yml` environment section to one of the files that are listed in `via-td-agent/config` and then rebuild the stack.

 ## Getting started with Kibana
 Once the stack has launched it should be possible to access kibana via [http://localhost:5601](http://localhost:5601).